Ganesh-Th/Chain_of_Bits/README.md

-# Empowering Transactions with Ethereum and Smart Contracts
+# Empowering Transactions with Ethereum Integration and Smart Contracts

 ## Identification of topic💡: